 Q. Am I entitled to a refund if I am not able to run?
 A. Runners who decide not to run are not entitled to a refund, as per the terms and conditions of entry.

 Q. Can I change my start wave/time to be with a friend or family member?
 A. No, unfortunately you cannot change the start wave you are allocated.
 Start waves are carefully allocated by organisers and cannot be changed under any circumstances.

 Q. Can participants in a wheelchair or similar assistive device be pushed around the course?
 A. No, this is not possible.
 The Vitality London 10,000 is run under British Athletics, World Para Athletics and IAAF rules which do not permit participants to receive any assistance during the event.
 If you are interested in entering either the Racing Chair or Day Chair categories, please contact our Disability Coordinator at email@example.com

 Q.What time does the race start?
-A. Race start times for the 2017 Vitality London 10,000, which will take place on Monday 29 May, will be available in due course.
-The 2016 edition of the race started at 10:00.
+A. The 2019 Vitality London 10,000 will start at 10:00.
 Runners are advised to arrive at least an hour before the race start time in order to get their bearings, find the baggage tents, locate the toilets and find out any last-minute details about the course.

 Q. When will I receive my race pack?
 A. Race packs will be sent via Royal Mail post two weeks prior to Race Day.

 Q. What will be included in my race pack?
 A. Your race pack will include your running number, IPICO Sports tag, baggage bag, safety pins and wire twist ties.